Day Image

 AUDUSD: technical overview

-There are signs of the potential formation of a longer-term base with the market recovering out from a meaningful longer-term support zone.
-A monthly close back above 0.7000 will take the big picture pressure off the downside and strengthen case for a bottom.
-Setbacks should now be well supported ahead of 0.6300.
+There are signs of the formation of a longer-term base with the market recovering out from a meaningful longer-term support zone.
+The latest monthly close back above 0.7000 takes the big picture pressure off the downside and strengthens the case for a bottom, with the focus now on a push towards 0.8000.
+Setbacks should now be well supported ahead of 0.6700.

 AUDUSD Chart